Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 ---

 ```
-Before we can apply the YAML file to our Kubernetes cluster, we need to make sure that we are pointed towards the right cluster.
+Before we can apply the YML file to our Kubernetes cluster, we need to make sure that we are pointed towards the right cluster.
 In this case kind-kind is the correct cluster .
 Run the below command to find that out.

 Run the below command